Small Plates

 • If you are a large group then we suggest visiting the larger restaurants if you wish to do the trail together.
 For really large groups of 8 or more we suggest you split up for the smaller restaurants.

-Some restaurants like Galleria only have 16 covers and can accept 2-4 people at a time.
+Some restaurants can accept 2-4 people at a time.
 If you can‘t be seated straightaway please try another restaurant then pop back.
-Supernature is opposite, for example with plenty of room and undercover tables in the yard.
+For example, Supernature has plenty of room and undercover tables in the yard.
 Plus a DJ all day.
-Colombo 16 have a whole bar area to cater for larger groups.
-And, The Royal do not have a maximum group size.

 We cannot guarantee that you will get to eat at every restaurant as it is a first come first served basis.
 But all restaurants are in close proximity so if one is full simply pop to another.
 Please be aware of opening times too.